lgladdy/acf-block-bindings/README.md

 Block Bindings are currently only editable via code view, although this will become a UI in future WordPress releases.

+You can bind any ACF field on the current post object to any WordPress Core Block binding.
+You can find the [full list of core blocks and their supported binding attributes here](https://developer.wordpress.org/news/2024/02/20/introducing-block-bindings-part-1-connecting-custom-fields/)

 Here's a sample, of an WordPress Core Image Block, bound to an ACF image field for the URL, and a text field for the description.
 You need to make sure the return type for the image field is set to URL for this to work.

 ```html